jtarkington77/sealed-box-ai-runbook/docs/models.md

    Know exactly what your card can handle with some headroom.

 2. **Pick one worker, one watchdog, one embedding model**
-   Don’t overcomplicate your first pass.
+   Don't overcomplicate your first pass.
 Get:
    - Worker answering.
    - RAG returning sensible docs.
    - Watchdog tagging interactions.